Zizou Bergs vs. Dusan Lajovic: Prediction and Match Betting Odds | Chengdu Open

 Zizou Bergs vs. Dusan Lajovic Trends and Insights

-- Bergs has played 23.5 games per match (22.3 in best-of-three matches) in his 10 matches on hard courts over the past year.

-- Lajovic has played 46 matches in the past year across all court surfaces, averaging 22.6 games per match (21.6 in best-of-three matches) and winning 49.9% of those games.
+- Lajovic is averaging 22.6 games per match (21.6 in best-of-three matches) through his 46 matches played in the past year across all court types, winning 49.9% of those games.

-- Through 14 matches on hard courts in the past year, Lajovic has averaged 22.6 games per match (19.5 in best-of-three matches) and 10.2 games per set, winning 47.8% of those games.
+- Lajovic is averaging 22.6 games per match (19.5 in best-of-three matches) and 10.2 games per set in 14 matches on hard courts in the past year.

-- This is the first time that Bergs and Lajovic have matched up in the last five years.
+- Dating back to 2015, Bergs and Lajovic have not matched up on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.